Sebastian-Webster/mysql-memory-server-nodejs/README.md

 ***
 ### :warning: Internal Options :warning:

-The following options are only meant for internal use (such as CI or the internals for running this package via the CLI).
+The following options are only meant for internal use (such as for testing this package or the internals for running this package via the CLI).
 Their behaviour may change or they may get removed between major/minor/patch versions and they are not to be considered stable.
 The options below will not follow Semantic Versioning so it is advised to not use them.

 - `_DO_NOT_USE_deleteDBAfterStopped: boolean`